eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 Blockscout should be further started together with Anvil, for monitoring the produced blocks.
 It is recommended to start it before Anvil and stop it after stopping Anvil to avoid desyncing issues.
 This is typically done via docker compose (start and stop):\
 `docker-compose -f anvil.yml up -d`
 `docker-compose down -v`
-Note that use of Blockscout is optional altogether.
+Note that use of Blockscout is optional altogether.\
 Update: [Anvil Explorer](https://github.com/sigworld/anvil-explorer) is a less problematic block explorer alternative.

 ## Running Anvil

 To run Anvil as the blockchain simulator, after installing a typical command is as follows (with persistent state storage):\
-`anvil --port 8545 --host 0.0.0.0 --chain-id 1337 --block-time 15 --gas-limit 30000000 --gas-price 1 --load-state my_state.json --dump-state my_state.json --disable-code-size-limit`
+`anvil --port 8545 --host 0.0.0.0 --chain-id 1337 --block-time 15 --gas-limit 30000000 --gas-price 1 --block-base-fee-per-gas 0 --disable-min-priority-fee --load-state /var/lib/anvil/state.json --dump-state /var/lib/anvil/state.json --disable-code-size-limit`

 Parameters can be adjusted upon need.
 Note that that --load-state expects a state file and should be ommitted at first run.

 ## Deploying necessary contracts

 Running an ERC-4337 environment in a private playground needs the deployment of an ERC-4337 EntryPoint contract and of a factory for smart accounts creation on the local simulated chain.
-The 0.6 versions of the above contracts can be loaded in Remix via the *EPLoader.sol* file provided in this repo.
+The 0.6 versions of the above contracts can be loaded in [Remix](http://remix.ethereum.org) via the *EPLoader.sol* file provided in this repo.
 These can be compiled and deployed to the Anvil network.
-Note that further minor adjustment in the sources might be needed in order to acccomodate changes with newer versions, depending on the compiler used.
+Note that further minor adjustment in the sources might be needed in order to acccomodate changes with newer versions, depending on the compiler used.\
+Update: The 0.7 versions of EntryPoint and SimpleAccountFactory are currently the most popular.
+These can be loaded by simply changing the 0.6 version to 0.7 in the *EPLoader.sol*.\
+Note: To connect Remix to a locally hosted Anvil network for contract deployment, some browsers, e.g., Firefox, might require specifically allowing permissions for the Remix URL to access local network devices.
+These should be configurable via browser settings.

 An ERC-20 token contract, the provided *TestToken.sol*, should also be deployed as final destination for the transactions generated from the UserOps feed.

-After these deployments, a number of smart account contracts (SCAs) nshould be created to act as the UserOps validators and proxys further to the *TestToken.sol*.
+After these deployments, a number of smart account contracts (SCAs) should be created to act as the UserOps validators and proxys further to the *TestToken.sol*.
 These should also be funded to act as sponsors for the transactions.\
 A test account address from the set generated by Anvil, is pre-allocated with test Ether, and can create, own and use in parallel multiple SCAs, as long as for each configures a different salt.\
 A bash script that does this for the first 10 owner test accounts from Anvil is given in *createAccounts* on this repository.
 Usage is by providing the salt and Ether to transfer (optional), e.g.:\